International CMD minors

 Communication and Multimedia Design (CMD) in Amsterdam offers you the chance to improve your skills as a designer, whilst enjoying one of the most vibrant cities in the world!
 Become a better designer by opting for one of our five international one-semester minors.

-Immersive Environments, Speculative Design, User Experience Design, Makers Lab and EdTech for global cross-cultural design are the international minors we offer in our second (spring) semester.
+Immersive Environments, Speculative Design, User Experience Design, Makers Lab and Cross-cultural data visualization are the international minors we offer in our second (spring) semester.
 These programs are open to both CMD students, students from our international partners and so called ‘free movers’.
 All minors will start in February and finish in July.
-Most minors offer a hybrid / blended programme: a combination between online and face-to-face courses.
-The minor in EdTech for global cross-cultural design is 100% online.
 You can find more information on these minors on this page.
 CMD is part of the Amsterdam University of Applied Sciences.
 We also have more information (practical matters, tuition fees) on the general CMD university page.

 In a world where technology is changing at a fast pace, designers need to keep up with the times.
 The physical world offers opportunities to create new immersive experiences, past the borders of interactive mobile or desktop interaction.
 In creating smart physical spaces, we can tell stories encompassing all senses using all kinds of technologies.
 These could be interactive spaces in musea, shops, festivals, events, trade shows, conferences or outdoor locations.

 Speculative design (SD) is a form of critical design that examines possible futures.
 While some regard forecasting the future as a pointless activity, for the practice of SD it gives us a way to look at the world as it is today and use design to help us think about the world we want to see in the future.
 SD uses elements from design thinking, design practice, strategy, trend analysis and future scenario planning, to design and make artefacts that provoke and facilitate discussions about what sort of future we would prefer (so-called provocatypes).